OpenGammaProject/Open-Gamma-Detector/README.md

 # Open Gamma Detector

-**IMPORTANT, PLEASE READ:** I am currently in the midst of updating everything to the brand-new revision 4.0.
-This will take a few weeks for each and every little detail to be up-to-date.
-The latest status updates are always available on [Hackaday](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/logs).
-There will also be an announcement about the Tindie restock.
-Please be patient, thanks ;)

 ---

 **This is the latest hardware revision 4.0.
 For older revisions, please have a look at the [other branches](https://github.com/OpenGammaProject/Open-Gamma-Detector/branches).
 A comparison between the 4.0 and 3.x hardware can be found [here](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer/log/225597-revision-40-status-report).**